sammiee5311/sammiee5311.github.com/_posts/2020-12-01-[raspi]Self-Driving(2).md

 ### measuring the distance between the car and any objects.

-I've added a ultrasonic module on my raspberry pi so that it will be stopped if there is any wall in front of it.
+I added a ultrasonic module on my raspberry pi so that it will be stopped if there is any wall in front of it.

 ### yolov3 object detection

-I've tried to detect an object with yolov3 and used one of the statues which is at my house. <br>
+I tried to detect an object with yolov3 and used one of the statues which is at my house. <br>

 <center><img src="/assets/images/post/raspberry_pi/self_driving/yolo/lizard.jpg" width="450" height="450"></center>
 this is the picture of the statue.